 But between the two, it is mostly cost that drives the purchases.
 Then storage capability.
 Get the most burn-time for your hard-earned money for candles you can safely store.

 - Watch for garage sales, estate sales or church rummage sales.
-Sometimes regular everyday candles can be bought for a fraction of the cost that they are priced in stores.
+Sometimes regular everyday candles can be bought for a fraction of the cost of those in stores.

 - Keep an eye on “dollar stores.”
 They sell some pretty big candles for $1 from time-to-time.
 Just buy one of the big candles, take it home, and test it for burn-time.
 Go back and buy as many as you can if you get good burn-time out of them.

-- Some of the preparedness websites regularly have both kinds of emergency candles on sale.
-The Ready Store (thereadystore.com) had them on sale on 7/21 for $5.99 each.
-That is a bargain for 100 – 115 hours of light.
+- Some of the preparedness websites regularly have both kinds of emergency candles on sale. https://www.foodinsurance.com/ has them onsale for $5.59 when you buy 12.
+That is 1200 hours of candle light for $67.00

-- I bought and use ReadyCANDLE from The Ready Store.
+- I bought and use ReadyCANDLE from https://www.foodinsurance.com.
 They are inexpensive when bought on sale and ready to use when needed.
 They give out lots of light and they are not the hassle of a regular candle.

 However, what about long-term “grid-down” needs?
 That becomes whole new ball game when you can’t continue to buy regular or liquid candles.
 In a future post I will go into detail about making your own candles with nothing special other than what you already will have on-hand.
 But for now, think in terms of homemade candles…